mgreter/webmerge/README.md

 Features
 ========
 - Merge, join and optimize CSS and JavaScript files
-- Optimize images with external tools (in parallel)
+- Optimize images with external tools (in parallel jobs)
-- Create spritesets by annotating your css stylesheets
+- Create spritesets by simply annotating your css stylesheets
-- Can handle sprites optimized for high resolution displays
+- Can handle sprites optimized for high resolution displays (retina)
 - Optimize text files by removing UTF8 BOM and trailing whitespaces
-- Commits all file changes only after a successfull merge
+- Commits all file changes only after a successfull merge ("atomic")
-- File watcher to recompile if a source file has changed
+- File watcher to recompile automatically when a source file has changed

 To Do
 =====